apache/mxnet/docs/python_docs/python/tutorials/deploy/run-on-aws/use_sagemaker.rst

 Run on Amazon SageMaker
 -----------------------

-This chapter will give a high level overview about Amazon SageMaker, in-depth tutorials can be found on the `Sagemaker website <https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html>`__.
+This chapter will give a high level overview about running MXNet on Amazon SageMaker, in-depth tutorials can be found on the `Sagemaker website <https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html>`__.